LoopKit/loopdocs/docs/troubleshooting/yellow-red-loop.md

 ## Red Loop Overview

 This page provides help if your Loop icon is red and Loop is not working or only working sometimes.

+With Loop 3 - clicking on the Loop icon on the main screen tells you the last time Loop completed, but you need to look at the [Pump Status Icon](../loop-3/displays_v3.md#pump-status-icon) and the [Glucose Status Icon](../loop-3/displays_v3.md#glucose-status-icon) for more information.
+For example, when Glucose is stale (more than 15 minutes old), the Glucose icon shows "- - -".
+For example, when the Pump is having a communication issue, you will see a No Signal icon.

-You can click on the Red Loop icon to read an error message.
+With Loop 2.2.x - clicking on the Loop icon on the main screen provides an error message.
 If you understand it, great...that should help you fix the problem.
 If not, grab a screenshot so you can ask for help from a mentor.

 !!! warning "Omnipod Users"